openstack-archive/tatu/README.rst

 Installation
 ------------

 Please see the INSTALLATION document in this repository.
+Then see the TRY_IT document as well for step by step instructions on using it.

 APIs, Horizon Panels, and OpenStack CLIs
 ----------------------------------------